WPSurfer.com

 Yes, There is user agent spoofing.

-I think you get the point, you can be anybody on the Internet.
+I think you get the point, you can be anybody on the Internet if you have the technical skills to do.

-You can attack a site and identify yourself as Google, Bing and other user agents that you will never block.
+You can attack a site and identify yourself as Google, Bing and other user agents that you would never block because they are a good source of traffic.

 Blocking HTTP versions?

-I rarely block anything from accesing my sites.
+I rarely block anything from accessing my sites.
 I prefer to challenge them.

-Writing a Javascript challenge for some HTTP versions is a rule I have been playing with lately.
+Writing a challenge for some HTTP versions is a rule I have been playing with lately.

 I have reduced a lot of bot traffic coming to my sites by blocking some old HTTP versions but I have to whitelist some legitimate user agents.